caldav/duc_to_md/data/en_phone_apps_html-5_guides_cordova-guide_.md

 ## Next steps

-Check out the [Cordova Camera Tutorial](/en/phone/apps/html-5/tutorials/cordova-camera-app-tutorial/), which provides all the steps you need to make a working HTML5 Camera app that let’s you snap a picture and then displays it in the app.
+Check out the [Cordova CameraTutorial](/en/phone/apps/html-5/tutorials/cordova-camera-app-tutorial/), which provides all the steps you need to make a working HTML5 Camera app that let’s you snap a picture and then displays it in the app.

-You may also want to check out the [HTML5 Guide](/en/phone/apps/html-5/guides/html5-guide/) for an overview of Ubuntu HTML5.
+You may also want to check out the [HTML5Guide](/en/phone/apps/html-5/guides/html5-guide/) for an overview of Ubuntu HTML5.